daniela-vhs/master-project/README.md

-Compares two interest rate models — the one-factor Hull-White short-rate model and the Forward Market Model — on their ability to explain the daily PnL of a portfolio of interest rate options.
+Compares two interest rate models — the one-factor Hull-White short-rate model and the Forward Market Model — on their ability to explain the daily PnL of a portfolio of interest rate options (Caps).
 The question is not which model prices better in isolation, but which one produces Greeks that actually reconcile realised PnL against predicted PnL: the test a front-office or model validation team applies before trusting a model in production.